 A. Basis and Rationale for Requirements

-The Regional Water Board developed the requirements in this Order based on information submitted as part of the Discharger's application for permit renewal, monitoring data submitted during the term of the Discharger's previous Order, and other available information.
+The Regional Water Board developed the requirements in this Order based on information submitted as part of the Discharger's Report of Waste Discharge (ROWD), amendments to the ROWD, and other available information.

 B. Background and Facility Description